| (Narrator is always a

 could not even have taken the ice if they had that amount of pressure

+on them.
 N: Michelle made

 just one mistake, (shown falling on flip during long program